vivzero/LG-14U530-OpenCore/README.md

 ## Before You Install...
 1. Choose CFGLock.efi in OpenCore Boot Menu.
-2. Disable CFG-Lock through follow the instructions on the screen.
+2. Disable CFG-Lock through following the instructions on the screen.
 3. Press Ctrl+Alt+Del, and start installation.

 ## System Specs